haraka/Haraka/docs/Plugins.md

 ## Anatomy of a Plugin

 Plugins in Haraka are Javascript files or modules in the plugins/ directory.
+Alternatively they can be npm-style node_modules in either the core node_modules folder, or the folder you gave to `haraka -i <folder>`.
+See "Plugins as Modules" below for more information on this.

 To enable a plugin, add its name to `config/plugins`.